FNALLPC/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-CMSSW.md

 # Git
 CMS makes extensive use of `git` for code management, and you will use it throughout CMSDAS (CMSSW itself is managed as a git repository, but it's a rather complicated example, so we won't talk about CMSSW+git here).
 Here, we will simply use git to download some code.
 First, if you don't already have a github account, go back to the [setup instructions][lesson-setup] and follow the directions, including setting up the SSH keys.

+> ## Choose your username wisely
-Choose your username wisely, it will appear on all your contributions to CMS code!
+> Choose your username wisely, it will appear on all your contributions to CMS code!
 In fact, even if you already have an account, if you have a username like `edgelord1337`, consider either changing it or making a second account.
 {: .callout}

 Once you have an account, run the following commands to configure git on cmslpc replacing everything including the ``[brackets]``, ``[Account]`` is your github account username: